“Playing dress-up begins at age five and never truly ends.” – Kate Spade

 Bridal jewelry is the perfect way to add elegance or a bit of glam to your wedding look.
 Whether you’re getting married under the sun or beneath a chandelier, the reflection of a bride’s jewelry can have a stunning effect – one which every woman deserves, no matter their budget.
 That is why Modern Gents is proud to offer high-quality, hand-crafted jewelry that is both affordable and made from conflict-free materials.

 The right jewelry choice depends on a variety of factors.
 How do you plan to wear your hair?
-Up or down, this will impact the type of wedding earrings you should showcase.
-When your hair is up, drop down earrings with greater volume are an excellent way to balance the space.
+Up or down, this will impact the type of wedding earrings or hair accessory you should showcase.
+When your hair is in an updo, drop-down earrings with greater volume are an excellent way to balance the space.
 Less is more, however, when you wear your hair down, making studs a strong but subtle selection.
 The same philosophy applies to the cut of your dress and the wedding necklace you choose.
-Smaller straps and lower necklines allow for larger pieces of jewelry, while thicker straps and higher necklines make smaller pieces ideal.
+Smaller straps and lower necklines, like a v-neck dress allow for larger pieces of jewelry, while thicker straps and higher necklines, like a halter neckline, make smaller pieces ideal.
 And if you’ve chosen a strapless sweetheart dress, congratulations because pretty much anything goes.

 The color of your dress is also an important consideration.
 Traditional white dresses exude silver hues that are best paired with silver- and platinum-toned jewelry, while off-white dresses exude warmer hues that are best paired with gold- and rose-toned jewelry.
 Don’t be afraid, however, to express your creativity.
 Wear a bracelet in the back of your hair or a necklace like a crown for a flash of metallic.
 Stack two or more bracelets on your wrists for movement that will draw in the eyes of your guests.